-On the basis of this initial evaluation: I find that the proposed project could not have a significant effect on the environment, and a NEGATIVE DECLARATION will be prepared.
-I find that although the proposed project COULD have a significant effect on the environment, there WILL NOT be a significant effect in this case because revisions in the project have been made by or agreed to by the project proponent.
+On the basis of this initial evaluation: I find that the proposed project could not have DECLARATION will be prepared.
+I find that the proposed project could not have a significant effect on the environment, and a NEGATIVE DECLARATION will be prepared.
+I find that although the proposed project COULD have a significant effect on the environment, there WILL NO a significant effect in this case because revisions in the project have been made by or agreed to by the proponent.
 A MITIGATED NEGATIVE DECLARATION will be prepared.
-I find that the proposed project MAY have a signment of the state of I find that the proposed project MAY have a significant effect on the environment, and an ENVIRONMENTAL IMPACT REPORT is required.
-I find that the proposed project MAY have a "potentially significant impact" or "potentially significant unless mitigated" impact on the environment, but at least one effect 1) has been adequately analyzed in an earlier document pursuant to applicable legal standards, and 2) has been addressed by mitigation measures based on the earlier analysis as described on attached sheets.
-An ENVIRONMENTAL IMPACT REPORT is required, but it must analyze only the effects that remain to be addressed. potentially significant effects (a) have been ana pursuant to applicable standards, and (b) have d have a significant effect on the environment, because all alyzed adequately in an earlier EIR or NEGATIVE DECLARATION been avoided or mitigated pursuant to that earlier EIR or mitigation measures that are imposed upon the proposed Mark Michelena May 3, 2022 Prepai red by: Mark Michelena, Senior Planner Date Dan Breedon May 3, 2022 Reviev wed by: Dan Breedon, Planning Manager Date
+I find that the proposed project MAY have a significant effect on the environment, and an ENVIRONMENTAL IMPACT REPORT is required. mitigated" impact on the environment, but at le document pursuant to applicable legal standar otentially significant impact" or "potentially significant unless east one effect 1) has been adequately analyzed in an earlier ds, and 2) has been addressed by mitigation measures based on eets.
+An ENVIRONMENTAL IMPACT REPORT is required, but it addressed. potentially significant effects (a) have been ana pursuant to applicable standards, and (b) have I have a significant effect on the environment, because all lyzed adequately in an earlier EIR or NEGATIVE DECLARATION been avoided or mitigated pursuant to that earlier EIR or mitigation measures as the proposed Mark Michelena 10/31/2022 Prep pared by: Mark Michelena, Senior Planner Date Dan Breedon 11/1/2022 Revi ewed by: Dan Breedon, Planning Manager Date